shafnasir/MyPlanBook/PB.md

 - Input the foods eaten and the corresponding calories for a given day.
 - Select a date for calorie tracking.
 - See the foods and calories eaten from previous days.

+## Visualized Finances - User Story #11
+As someone who is a visual learner, I want a visual representation of my debit and credit transactions.
+My categorized transactions can be displayed through a monthly pie chart and my yearly spending trends through a scatter plot.

+- View yearly expenditure plotted as monthly/weekly points on a scatter plot.
+- View monthly transactions categorized in a pie chart.

+## Interactive Calendar - User Story #12
+As someone who finds it difficult to manage and remember my upcoming engagements, I need a digital calendar.
+This would help me keep track of events electronically, rather than using my old paper agenda that I constantly forget to update.

+**Criteria of Satisfaction**

+- Calendar allows user to load multiple daily events.
+- Events can be categorized by type and visually grouped by colour.
+- Events support text notifications that are set by the user to alert them at a certain time.